 Investment Options: Participants may direct their contributions and any related earnings into several investment options in 1% increments.
-Participants may change their investment elections at any time.
-As of December 31, 2011, participants in the Plan may invest in any of the following investment options:
+Participants may change their investment elections at any time, subject to certain fund restrictions.
+As of December 31, 2012, participants in the Plan may invest in any of the following investment options:

-- · Allianz NFJ Dividend Value Fund seeks long-term growth of capital and income.
-The fund invests at least 80% of assets in common stocks and other equity securities of companies that pay or are expected to pay dividends.
+- Allianz NFJ Dividend Value Fund seeks long-term growth of capital and income.
+The fund normally invests at least 80% of its net assets (plus borrowings made for investment purposes) in common stocks and other equity securities of companies that pay or are expected to pay dividends.
 It invests primarily in common stocks of companies with market capitalizations greater than \$3.5 billion.
-In addition to common stocks and other equity securities, the fund may invest in real estate investment trusts (REITs) and in non-U.S. securities, including emerging market securities. - · Atlantic American Corporation Common Stock Fund is comprised of Atlantic American common stock and a small percentage of cash to allow for daily transfers in and out of the fund.
-Fund performance will differ from the actual performance of Atlantic American common stock because of the cash held in the fund for liquidity purposes. - · Baron Growth Fund seeks capital appreciation.
-The fund invests primarily in common stocks of smaller growth companies selected for their capital appreciation potential.
-It considers a small-sized company as one having a market value of under \$2.5 billion at the time of purchase.
-The fund seeks to purchase securities that are expected to increase in value 100% in four years and then double again in the following four or five years. - · Columbia Mid Cap Value Fund seeks to provide long-term growth of capital.
+The fund may invest in real estate investment trusts (REITs) and in non-U.S. securities, including emerging market securities. - Atlantic American Corporation Common Stock Fund allows employees to directly participate in the future success of the company through stock ownership. - Baron Growth Fund seeks capital appreciation.
+The fund invests for the long term primarily in equity securities in the form of common stock of small-sized growth companies with market capitalizations of under \$2.5 billion at the time of purchase selected for their capital appreciation potential.
+It purchases securities in businesses that BAMCO, Inc. ("BAMCO" or "the Advisor") believes could double in value in four of five years, and then hopefully, double again in the next four to five years. - Columbia Mid Cap Value Fund seeks to provide long-term growth of capital.
 The fund normally invests at least 80% of net assets in equity securities of companies that have market capitalizations in the range of the companies in the Russell Midcap Value Index that are believed to be undervalued and have the potential for long-term growth.
 It may invest up to 20% of total assets in foreign securities.
 The fund also may invest in REITs.